MichaelBehr/Empathetic_Chatbot/README.md

 ## Main Description

 Our chatbot will take a 2-tiered approach.
 Our design includes an upper sentiment analysis layer, that will inform the model of the emotion and intensity of the user question.
 Depending on the output from the upper layer, we will then feed the sentence into it's appropriate seq2seq chatbot model.
 For example, if a positive sentiment is detected the user will be chatting with our positive chatbot model.
+If a strong, negative sentiment is detected the model will switch to a softer toned, more focused approach.
+This hopefully will allow for some dynamic reactions for the chatbot.

 ## Important Links
 1. Chatbot Tutorial: https://medium.com/swlh/how-to-design-seq2seq-chatbot-using-keras-framework-ae86d950e91d